Deformed Toric Ideal Constraints for Stoichiometric Networks: Introduction

 \section{Introduction}

-The metabolic pathway analysis is one of the major fields in the systems biology and is the basis of the metabolic engineering and synthetic biology.
+Metabolic pathway analysis is one of the major fields in systems biology and is the basis of metabolic engineering and synthetic biology.
 With the development of experimental technology, this field is studied with practical objectives, such as clarifying the metabolic systems of life with biological interests and manufacturing biochemical products through metabolic processes.

 In chemistry, it is important to identify the chemical mechanism.
-The instability of steady states of chemical reaction systems exhibits exotic dynamics, such as switching between multiple steady states, explosions, and sustained oscillations.
+The instability of steady states of chemical reaction systems exhibits exotic dynamics, such as switching between multiple steady states, explosions and sustained oscillations.
 The chemical reaction networks have been studied with the purpose of clarifying the chemical mechanism behind such phenomena.

 Theoretical studies on chemical reaction networks are based on stoichiometric network analysis (SNA), which is the method based on the mass action kinetics.
 SNA was initiated by Clarke \cite{clarke1,clarke2,clarke3} and succeeded by Feinberg et al.~\cite{feinberg1,feinberg2,feinberg3,feinberg4}.
 Gatermann et al.~\cite{gatermann1,gatermann2,gatermann3} have studied chemical reaction networks from the viewpoint of algebraic geometry, especially of polynomial rings.
 Inspired by their study, Shiu et al.~have used toric varieties in the analysis \cite{shiu1,shiu2,shiu3}.
-There are also studies on bifurcations of dynamical systems with SNA \cite{gatermann4,sensse,domijan1,domijan2}.
+There are also studies on bifurcations of dynamical systems with SNA~\cite{gatermann4,sensse,domijan1,domijan2}.
+The relations among monomial entries of the flux vector in the context of constraining the steady-state flux space was done for MAPK cascade~\cite{conradi}.

-Metabolic pathways, on the other hand, have been studied by flux balance analysis (FBA) which introduces the steady state solution space, called `null space' or `kernel space.'
-The introduction of `elementary modes' \cite{schuster1,schuster2,shilling1,schuster3,schuster4} and `extreme pathway' \cite{palsson1} is specific progresses in this field.
+Metabolic pathways, on the other hand, have been studied by flux balance analysis (FBA) which introduces the steady state flux space.
+Our main concern is steady state flux.
+The introduction of `elementary mode'~\cite{schuster1,schuster2,shilling1,schuster3,schuster4} and `extreme pathway'~\cite{palsson1} is specific progresses in this field.
 Review articles on these theme include refs.~\cite{fluxreview1,fluxreview2}.
 For the discussions of these two approaches, see ref.~\cite{klamt1}.